mumairofficial/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/intention-revealing-interfaces.md

 At that point, both developers are using this function for two separate reasons.

-This is what Evans was warning us about when he said that the “conceptual basis of the design will have been corrupted” if two developers are working “at cross-purpose”.
+This is what Evans was warning us about when he said that the “conceptual basis of the design will have been corrupted” if two developers are working “at cross-purpose[s]”.

 We’ve already seen what happens when developers add code to something that changes for two very different reasons.
 That coupling becomes a big problem when those two different features evolve in different ways.
-An adjustment to one feature has the repeated risk to break the other (/articles/solid-principles/solid-typescript/#SRP).
-This violation of the **single responsibility principle** could have been avoided if we had used **intention-revealing interfaces** (ie: better names) and types for the parameters.
+An adjustment to one feature has the repeated risk to break the other.

+This violation of the [single responsibility principle](/articles/solid-principles/solid-typescript/#SRP) could have been avoided if we had used **intention-revealing interfaces** (ie: better names) and types for the parameters.

 ```typescript
 interface Product {